New South Wales Waratahs: Stadium

 Until 2019, the Waratahs played at the old Sydney Football Stadium (SFS) in Sydney's Moore Park.
 The capacity for the stadium was 45,500.
 The Waratahs shared the ground with Sydney FC and the Sydney Roosters.

 In 2009, the Waratahs signed a multimillion-dollar deal with Stadium Australia which saw them play at least one game per season at the Sydney Olympic Park stadium until 2015.

 As well as the SFS, the Waratahs have on occasion played fixtures at other stadiums throughout the state.
 During the Australian Provincial Championship, in which the Waratahs had two fixtures, the games were taken to the Central Coast Stadium in Gosford, and the other to Bathurst.
 The Waratahs also played trial matches at Campbelltown Stadium in 2008 and 2015.
 During the 2018 Super Rugby season, the Waratahs played one home game at Brookvale Oval and one at the Sydney Cricket Ground.

-With the SFS closed for demolition and rebuilding as the Sydney Football Stadium (2022) from 2019 to 2022 home games were split between the new CommBank Stadium, the Sydney Cricket Ground, Brookvale Oval and even outside of Sydney at Hunter Stadium in Newcastle.
+With the SFS closed for demolition and rebuilding as the Sydney Football Stadium (2022) from 2019 to 2022 home games were split between the new Western Sydney Stadium, the Sydney Cricket Ground, Brookvale Oval and even outside of Sydney at Hunter Stadium in Newcastle.